Géraldine Di Tizio-Frey: Career

-She reached the semi-finals of the women's 60 metres at the 2024 World Athletics Indoor Championships in Glasgow.

-She ran as part of the Swiss 4 × 100 m relay team which qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
+In March 2024, Frey reached the semi-finals of the women's 60 metres at the 2024 World Athletics Indoor Championships in Glasgow.
+That spring, Frey ran as part of the Swiss 4 × 100 m relay team which qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
 She was selected for the 2024 European Athletics Championships in Rome in June 2024.
 She competed in the 100 metres at the 2024 Paris Olympics.